enactic/openarm_isaac_lab/README.md

    nvcr.io/nvidia/isaac-lab:2.3.0
 ```

-1. Clone git at your HOME directory
+3. Clone git at your HOME directory
 ```bash
 cd /workspace
 git clone git@github.com:enactic/openarm_isaac_lab.git
 ```

-1. Install python package with
+4. Install python package with
 ```bash
 cd openarm_isaac_lab
 python -m pip install -e source/openarm
 ```

-1. As a test, you can visualize random movement of OpenArm with
+5. With this command, you can verify that OpenArm package has been properly installed and check all the environments where it can be executed.
 ```bash
 python ./scripts/tools/list_envs.py
 ```